psi4/psi4/doc/sphinxman/source/dft.rst

 default grid in PSI4 is a Lebedev-Treutler (302,99) grid with a Treutler partition of the atomic weights.

-Spherical grids are all of the extremely efficient Levedev-Laikov type.
+Spherical grids are all of the extremely efficient Lebedev-Laikov type.
 Spherical grid resolution is controlled by the |scf__dft_spherical_points|
 option, which may take one of the following values:

+.. _`table:lebedevorder`:

     +--------+-------+
     | Points | Order |